SinghAmreek/PowerAutomateTelemetry/ReadMe.md

-Author: Amreek Singh- Senior Solution Architect- FastTRack for Dynamics
+Author: Amreek Singh- Senior Solution Architect- FastTrack for Dynamics

 //Import the querypack (Kusto Queries)
 1. Log in to your Azure Portal